flintlib/flint/doc/source/aprcl.rst

 .. function:: int aprcl_is_prime_jacobi(const fmpz_t n)

-    If `n` prime returns 1; otherwise returns 0.
+    If `n` is prime returns 1; otherwise returns 0.
 The algorithm is well described in "Implementation of a New Primality Test" by H. Cohen and A.K.
 Lenstra and "A Course in Computational Algebraic Number Theory" by H. Cohen.